-I enjoyed reading Dinosaur Brains: Dealing with All Those Impossible People at Work.
+I enjoyed reading Dinosaur Brains: Dealing with All Those Impossible People at Work by Albert Bernstein.

-Near the end of the book the author illuminates how too many decisions get made:
+Near the end of the book, Bernstein playfully illuminates how too many decisions get made.

 - Take an idea from some authority figure, maybe your boss, or an author;